-From Beth on April 9th, 2009 in Building Materials
+From Engineering on April 09, 2009 in Building Materials

 Other symptoms include corroded household wiring and air conditioning coils and discoloration in wood furniture.
 The alleged cause is high levels of hydrogen sulfide, a toxic gas that affects the nervous system, issuing from contaminated drywall made in some Chinese factories.